 Very few Samogho have given their lives to Christ.
 The strongholds of Islam and paganism over the Samogho can only be loosened by prayer.

 * Scripture Prayers for the Jotoni in Burkina Faso.

 * Ask the Lord to send forth laborers into Burkina Faso who will share the love of Jesus with the Samogho.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agency that is presently focusing on the Samogho.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies presently focusing on the Samogho.

-* Pray that God will give the Samogho believers boldness to share Christ with their own people.
+* Pray that God will give Samogho believers boldness to share Christ with their own people.